 SAO would be in the best position to evaluate whether this was beneficial and to make recommendations as to whether to retain, modify or delete this provision.
 Special Provisions Relating Only to State Agencies of Higher Education, Rider 21 III-262 Sec.
 21. County Indigent Care Contracts.
-1. Contracts Required.
+Contracts Required.
 It is the intent of the Legislature that all institutions of higher education providing indigent health care contract with relevant counties in their service area to recover the costs associated with treating those counties' indigent patients.
-2. County Indigent Care Contracts Reporting.
+County Indigent Care Contracts Reporting.
 The University of Texas Medical Branch at Galveston, The University of Texas M.D.
-Anderson Cancer Center, and The University of Texas Health Science Center at Tyler shall submit to the Legislative Budget Board and the Governor at the end of each fiscal year a list of counties whose indigent residents have been served by each institution; the total amount of reimbursement received by each institution from each county pursuant to the Indigent Health Care and Treatment Act; and the total cost, by county, of services provided by each institution shall report annually (no later than March December 1st) to the Legislative Budget Board and Governor on the status of contract agreements or negotiations with each county whose indigent residents have been served by the institution.
+Anderson Cancer Center, and The University of Texas Health Science Center at Tyler shall submit to the Legislative Budget Board and the Governor at the end of each fiscal year a list of counties whose indigent residents have been served by each institution; the total amount of reimbursement received by each institution from each county pursuant to the Indigent Health Care and Treatment Act; and the total cost, by county, of services provided by each institution for which counties are liable pursuant to the Indigent Health Care and Treatment Act.
+In addition, each institution shall report annually (no later than March December-1st) to the Legislative Budget Board and Governor on the status of contract agreements or negotiations with each county whose indigent residents have been served by the institution.
 U. T. System requests the change to the reporting date.
 Most of the information reported is based on information gathered for the federal Medicare Cost Report which is not completed until January 31st each year.
 A change in the reporting date would better align with federal requirements.

 Special Provisions Relating Only to State Agencies of Higher Education, Rider 39 III-266 Sec.
 39. Appropriation of Funds from the Permanent Health Fund for Higher Education.
 Included in the amounts appropriated to health related institutions of higher education is an estimated appropriation based on the institution's allocation of the estimated earnings out of the Permanent Health Fund for Higher Education for each fiscal year of the biennium.
-Amounts available for distribution from this fund are estimated to be \$XXXXXXXX each fiscal year of the biennium.
-The funds appropriated out of the Permanent Health Fund for Higher Education Code \$63.003 for the purpose of medical research, health education, or treatment programs.
+Amounts available for distribution from this fund are estimated to be \$\frac{xxxxxxxx}{xxxxxx}\$ each fiscal year of the biennium.
+The funds appropriated out of the Permanent Health Fund for Higher Education shall be distributed to the institutions of higher education in accordance with Education Code \$63.003 for the purpose of medical research, health education, or treatment programs.
 The determined distribution allocations shall be considered approved unless the Legislative Budget Board issues a written disapproval within 30 business days after the date the Legislative Budget Board staff concludes its distribution calculations and forwards the distribution calculations to the Chair of the House Appropriations Committee, Chair of the Senate Finance Committee, Speaker of the House, and Lieutenant Governor.
 Any requests for additional information made by the Legislative Budget Board interrupt the counting of the 30 business days.
-U. T. System requests the change to update the amount with the 2019 distribution approved by the U. T. System Board of Regents. -- --------- --
+U. T. System requests the change to update the amount with the 2019 distribution approved by the U. T. System Board of Regents. -- --------- ---